Drishti-jain21/Drishti-jain21/README.md

 - 👨‍💻 I'm a CS Sophomore at IGDTUW
 - 🌱 I’m currently learning and exploring **Three.js and AR/VR**
-- 👯 Always up for a fruitful talk
+- 👯 Always up for a discussion
 - ⚡ I am always up to exploring something!
 - 📚 Fun Fact: I have two diplomas in French